lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 ====================
-User Settings & Logs
+User Settings
 ====================

-User Setting and Logs tab allow users to change the preferred Console Environment.
-From the language setting, SSH keypair management, editing user config script, and even to using Beta Features are available by just a few clicks of each button.
-Every message from server will be logged in Logs.
-You can see how the miscellaneous error occurred in the Logs tab.
+The user settings page is accessed by clicking the gear icon at the bottom of the left sidebar or by selecting the Preferences menu that appears after clicking the person icon at the top right.
+Users can change the preferred Console Environment from the language setting, SSH keypair management, editing user config script, and even to using Beta Features.

 Language Setting